tombuckley91/machine-spawning-error/README.md

 Press the search button to trigger a search that will throw an error.

 This causes the "SearchMachine" to send an event to its parent, the "RootMachine".
 The "RootMachine" then forwards this on to a sibling of Search, called the "EventsMachine".
 If the search machine does not error, then multiple machines are not spawned, but as soon as the search does error, it spawns a new set of child machines from the parent.

+commenting out the error @ `sdk/services/search.ts` will perform a succesfull search that won't cause all of sibling machines to be respawned.